A Phased Approach

 For individuals and communities, it is our collective action that will contribute to the success of this plan.
 Guidance we have become familiar with – physical distancing, good hand hygiene, staying home when ill, enhanced cleaning and disinfection of commonly touched surfaces, and more - will remain in place through each phase of the plan.

-Phases One to Phase Four outline a general plan for renewing some activities and services in PEI while we continue to manage the risk related to COVID-19.
+Phases One to Phase Four outlined a general plan for renewing some activities and services in PEI while we continue to manage the risk related to COVID-19.

 All plans are subject to change as the situation continues to evolve.
 Organizations and businesses are not required to re-open at the initiation of the relevant phase and may choose to continue operating virtually or online.
 Not all organizations and businesses have been identified in the respective phases.
 Those referenced represent the types of services and activities that fall within that phase.
 Organizations and businesses that are about which phase they may re-open can seek direction from the Chief Public Health Office.